|

 Graham of Surfing International

 magazine gave me the opportunity to write again.
+But

 rather than being satisfied with their generosity, I walked away from both jobs and